Highlights of the Program

 ENABLING CCUS WITH MARINE TRANSPORTATION OF CO₂ IN THE U.S.

-- Comparing major emission hubs with proven sequestration sites, highlighting coastal gaps where storage geology is limited
+- Comparing major emissions hubs with proven sequestration sites, highlighting coastal gaps where storage geology is limited

 - Assessing why shipping CO₂ via navigable waterways can be faster and more practical than building new pipelines